A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

 We review results for the case of unbounded neighborhoods, such as lines or planes.
-For~$n$ lines in the plane, the problem can be solved exactly in~$O(n^5)$ time by a reduction to the watchman route problem~\cite{TSPNlinesPlaneJonsson} and using existing algorithms for the latter problem~\cite{watchman99, watchman03,watchman08,watchmanCorrigendum}.
-A~$1.28$-approximation is possible in linear time~\cite{TSPNlinesRays}.
+For~$n$ lines in the plane, the problem can be solved exactly in~${O(n^5)}$ time by a reduction to the watchman route problem~\cite{TSPNlinesPlaneJonsson} and using existing algorithms for the latter problem~\cite{watchman99, watchman03,watchman08,watchmanCorrigendum}.
+A~${1.28}$-approximation is possible in linear time~\cite{TSPNlinesRays}.
 This result uses that the smallest rectangle enclosing the optimal tour is already a good approximation.
 By a straightforward reduction from ETSP in the plane, the problem becomes NP-hard if we consider lines in three dimensions.
-For the case of lines in three dimensions, only a recent~$O(\log^3 n)$-approximation algorithm by Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} is known.
-They tackle the problem by reducing it to a group Steiner tree instance on a geometric graph, to which a solution already gives a~$O(1)$-approximation.
+For the latter case, only a recent~${O(\log^3 n)}$-approximation algorithm by Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} is known.
+They tackle the problem by reducing it to a group Steiner tree instance on a geometric graph while losing a constant factor.
 Then they apply a known approximation algorithm for group Steiner tree.
-If neighborhoods are planes in 3D, or hyperplanes in higher constant dimensions, it is even open whether the problem is NP-hard.
-Only one known approximation result has been obtained so far: The linear-time algorithm of Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} finds, for any constant dimension~$d$ and any constant~$\eps>0$, a~${(1+\eps)2^{d-1}/\sqrt{d}}$-approximation of the optimal tour.
+If neighborhoods are planes in 3D, or hyperplanes in higher constant dimensions, then it is even open whether the problem is NP-hard.
+Only one known approximation result has been obtained so far: The linear-time algorithm of Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} finds, for any constant dimension~$d$ and any constant~${\eps>0}$, a~${(1+\eps)2^{d-1}/\sqrt{d}}$-approximation of the optimal tour.
 Their algorithm generalizes the ideas used for the two-dimensional case~\cite{TSPNlinesRays}.
-Via a low-dimensional LP, they find a $(1+\eps)$-approximation of the smallest box enclosing the optimal tour.
+Via a low-dimensional LP, they find a~${(1+\eps)}$-approximation of the smallest box enclosing the optimal tour.
 Then they output a Hamiltonian cycle on the vertices of the box as a solution.
 They observe that any tour visiting all the vertices of the box is a feasible solution and that the size of the box is similar to the length of the optimal tour.
 This allows them to relate the length of their solution to the length of the optimal tour.
-For the three-dimensional case and a sufficiently small~$\eps$, their algorithm gives a~$2.31$-approximation.
+For the three-dimensional case and a sufficiently small~$\eps$, their algorithm gives a~${2.31}$-approximation.